 An ability to withstand extreme temperatures delivers maximum reliability and significantly reduces unwanted downtime.
 Viking Xtreme has been specially engineered using moulded spool technology for dependable service in the harshest of conditions.

 You may have thought safety was only important on passenger rail.
 Whilst there is a trend towards fully automated, remotely operated freight wagon door systems that remove the operator from the immediate site of discharge, these solutions require big and expensive changes to the design of both infrastructure and wagons.
-As there is demand for increased speed, capacity and heightened performance, one area for consideration is to ensure greater safety provisions are in place on dual sided hopper wagons.
+As there is demand for increased speed, capacity and heightened performance, one area for consideration are to ensure greater safety provisions are in place on dual sided hopper wagons.

 Fully interlocked pneumatic control systems significantly increase safety integrity.
 Interlocking makes it virtually impossible for doors on both sides of the wagon to be open at the same time, minimising potential safety risks.

-One final hint is ensuring adequate shock or vibration resistance, which is not only important to the operator, but can also prevent significant environmental damage and downtime for the business (if the dual sided doors operate unexpectedly and a freight wagon loses its load).
+One final hint is ensuring adequate shock or vibration resistance, which is not only important to the operator but can also prevent significant environmental damage and downtime for the business (if the dual-sided doors operate unexpectedly and a freight wagon loses its load).